The smell of death, decay and shit filled the air.

 With that, Grayson turned back around, continuing their advance.
 Off in the distance, he saw a leafless dead-looking tree.
 Beyond the tree was a tall, abandoned building.
 According to his scouts, this was where the enemies where hiding out.
 He decided the tree was where they would get ready for their attack.

-As they got closer to the tree, they noticed something odd about it.
+As they got closer to the tree, they noticed several black birds circling above the tree and many others perched on the tree limbs and… something else.
 He stopped his battalion with an out reached hand and continued alone.

 The smell of death tickled his nose fervently.
 Stifling a sneeze, Grayson stopped suddenly.
 His eyes widen while his mouth parted slightly.